Miso Wonton Soup is an easy 30 minute meal made with frozen chicken dumplings and healthy Japanese miso paste ~ everybody loves this comforting soup!

 How nice is it that simple, clean, and healthy food is so often the easiest to throw together.
 It’s almost embarrassing how easy.
 This Miso Wonton Soup doesn’t really even cook at all in the traditional sense, so if you can boil water, you can make it.
 I hate to insult your intelligence by posting the recipe, but if you’re like me, it sometimes helps to be reminded, visually if possible, of easy solutions for those times when you’re hungry, cold, in a hurry, and your mind decides to go blank on you.

-The secret to this warm, satisfying and low calorie lunch is in the freezer.
-It’s a bag of frozen mini chicken and cilantro wontons.
-I got them at Costco, but you can find them at Trader Joe’s and other places.
+I got my mini chicken and cilantro wontons at Costco, but you can find them at Trader Joe’s and other places.
 Between the canned broth, the miso paste, which keeps forever in the fridge, and the frozen wontons, this is one of those recipes you can make on the fly, no trip to the grocery store required.
 The veggies can be almost anything you have around…if you don’t have baby bok choy, scallions and a carrot you can use frozen peas, celery, bell peppers, mushrooms, anything you like.
 Just slice them very thinly because they don’t get simmered in the soup, they become crisp/tender on contact with the hot broth just before serving.

 - 2 cups water

 - 2 Tbsp miso paste I used yellow

 - 6 scallions thinly sliced, white and some of the green parts, too

 - 1 carrot sliced paper thin (use the 1/8 inch setting on a mandoline slicer)

 - Heat the broth and water to a simmer in a saucepan.
 Add the wontons and simmer gently until they are heated through, this will just take a few minutes.

 - Add the miso to the soup and stir until dissolved.
 Add the veggies and bring the soup back to a simmer.